derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-15/04/2026 17:02:33 : 3 Database Admins walked into a NoSQL bar.
+16/04/2026 17:12:29 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-If you put a million monkeys at a million keyboards, one of them will eventually write a Java program.
-The rest of them will write Perl.
+Sympathy for the Devil is really just about being nice to QAs.
 <!-- replace-with-joke ends -->